-Rootstein Hopkins Chair of Dress History and Curatorship Joint Programme Leader with Professor Judith Clark, MA Fashion Curation pathway
+Rootstein Hopkins Chair of Dress History and Curatorship Joint Programme Leader, MA Fashion Curation pathway

 London College of Fashion